 - 2 Tablespoons chopped green chiles

-- 10 ounces red or green enchilada sauce
+- 10 ounces enchilada sauce, red or green will work

 - 1 cup frozen corn kernels